Geoglyph: Contemporary

 Not all geoglyphs are ancient.
 The Land Art movement created many new geoglyphs as well as other structures; perhaps the most famous example is Spiral Jetty by Robert Smithson.
 Many towns and cities in the Western United States use hillside letters (also known as "mountain monograms") on the hills above their locations.
 Contemporary Australian sculptor Andrew Rogers has created geoglyphs around the world called "The Rhythms of Life".
 You Yangs Regional Park is the home of a geoglyph constructed by Rogers in recognition of the indigenous people of the area.
 It depicts Bunjil, a mythical creature in the culture of the local Wautharong Aboriginal people.

 Geoglyphic texts and images are common in Central and Inner Asia but there has been little systematic study of their origins and spread.

 More recent figures in the south of England created since the early 1800s have kept up the region's ancient tradition of chalk hillside figures.
 Examples of these are the Litlington White Horse, Devizes White Horse, Fovant Badges, Cherhill White Horse, and the Marlborough White Horse.

 In 2008–2009 Alfie Dennen created Britglyph, a locative art-focused geoglyph created by having participants across the United Kingdom leave rocks at highly specific locations and uploading media created at each location.
 When taken together and viewed on the main project website an image of a watch and chain inspired by John Harrison's marine chronometer H5 was created.

-People have used the Strava mobile app to create Strava art, virtual geoglyphs.
+People have used the Strava mobile app and other GPS systems to create GPS drawings, virtual geoglyphs.